German union boss warns of downward pressure on wages from migrant inflow

 "There is no scope here to manage downwards.
 Everyone has the right to the minimum wage or the collective wage agreement," Wetzel said in an opening address to the four-yearly congress of Germany's biggest trade union.

-Earlier this year, IG Metall secured a 3.4 percent wage increase for 15 months from April plus a one-off payment of 150 euros ($170) - its biggest wage increase for years.
+Earlier this year, IG Metall secured a 3.4 percent wage increase for 15 months from April plus a one-off payment of 150 euros (110 pounds) - its biggest wage increase for years.

 Concerns about the ability of the government to handle up to a million refugees who are expected to arrive this year have pushed support for Chancellor Angela Merkel's conservatives to its lowest since May 2013, a poll showed on Sunday.